aloha666/Java2021/SEP Java Training Recap.md

 1. Authentication vs Authorization

    ```
-    Authentication confirms that users are who they say they are.
+    Authentication confirms that usersname and password.
 Authorization gives those users permission to access a resource.
    ```

 1. HTTP Authorization Header

    ```
    HTTP basic authentication is a simple challenge and response mechanism with which a server can request authentication information (a user ID and password) from a client.
 The client passes the authentication information to the server in an Authorization header.
 The authentication information is in base-64 encoding.
    ```

 1. HTTPS